evoldoers/evoldeeds/README.md

 The `data/` subdirectory contains a few test alignments and parameters.

+## Scripts

+There are JavaScript and Python scripts in several places:
+- `aws/scripts` ... scripts for interacting with the back-end
+- `data/scripts` ... data download and preprocessing scripts for working with TreeFam etc.
+- `js/scripts` ... scripts for working with trees, alignments, and the Cigar Tree format

+Try e.g. `node js/scripts/calcscore.js data/lg08evol.json data/gp120.nh data/gp120.aligned.fa` to compute the score of a reconstruction of HIV's gp120 envelope domain.

 ## AWS Lambda code

 The `aws/` subdirectory contains code implementing a REST API